One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Preliminaries

 \textbf{Link predictor.} We call a \emph{link predictor} for a KG \(G\) a function \(\pi : R(G) \times V(G) \times V(G) \rightarrow [0,1]\), where \(\pi(r,a,b)\) represents the probability of the atom \(r(a,b)\) being a fact in \(E(\Tilde{G})\).
 The \emph{perfect link predictor} \(\Tilde{\pi}\) for \(\Tilde{G}\) is defined as $\Tilde{\pi}(r,a,b) = 1$ if $r(a,b) \in E(\Tilde{G})$, and $0$ otherwise.

 \textbf{First-order logic.} A~\emph{term} is either a constant or a variable.
 A (binary) \emph{atom} is an expression of the form $r(t_1, t_2)$, where $r$ is a binary relation, and $t_1, t_2$ are terms.
 A~\emph{fact}, or a \emph{ground atom}, has only constants as terms.
 A~\emph{literal} is an atom or its negation.
 A variable in a formula is \emph{quantified} (or \emph{bound}) if it is in the scope of \mbox{a quantifier}; otherwise, it is \emph{free}.
-A \emph{Boolean formula} is a formula without any free variables. \mbox{A \emph{quantifier-free formula}} is a formula that does not use quantifiers.
-For~notational convenience, we write \(\vec{x} = x_1, ..., x_k\) and \(\vec{y} = y_1, ..., y_l \) to represent sequences of~variables \mbox{and \(\Phi(\vec{x},\vec{y})\)} to represent a quantifier-free formula \(\Phi\) using variables from $\{\vec{x},\vec{y}\}$.
+A \emph{Boolean formula} has no free variables. \mbox{A \emph{quantifier-free formula}} does not use quantifiers.
+We write \(\vec{x} = x_1, ..., x_k\) and \(\vec{y} = y_1, ..., y_l \) to represent sequences of~variables \mbox{and \(\Phi(\vec{x},\vec{y})\)} to represent a quantifier-free formula \(\Phi\) using variables from $\{\vec{x},\vec{y}\}$.
 Similarly, we write \(\vec{a}\) to represent tuples of constants of the form \mbox{\(\vec{a} = a_1, ..., a_k\)}.
-For~a~first-order logic formula \(\Phi(\vec{x})\) with \(k\) free variables, we use the notation \(\Phi(\vec{a}/\vec{x})\) to represent the Boolean formula obtained by substitution of each free occurrence of \(x_i\) for \(a_i\), for all \(i\).
+For~a~first-order logic formula \(\Phi(\vec{x})\) with \(k\) free variables, we use \(\Phi(\vec{a}/\vec{x})\) to represent the Boolean formula obtained by substitution of each free occurrence of \(x_i\) for \(a_i\), for all \(i\).